Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Introduction

-{\it Cabibbo angle anomaly ---} One of the precision observables that has shown signs of NP is the measurement of the element $V_{us}$ of the Cabibbo-Kobayashi-Maskawa (CKM) matrix which describes the mixing of quarks.
+One of the precision observables that has shown signs of NP is the measurement of the element $V_{us}$ of the Cabibbo-Kobayashi-Maskawa (CKM) matrix which describes the mixing of quarks.
 The measurement of this quantity (also called the Cabibbo angle) from different processes like nuclear beta decay~\cite{Seng:2018yzq,Seng:2018qru,Czarnecki:2019mwq, Seng:2020wjq, Hayen:2020cxh, Shiells:2020fqp}, Kaon decay~\cite{Antonelli:2010yf, Moulson, Seng:2019lxf, Seng:2020jtz, Seng:2021boy, Seng:2021wcf, Seng:2021nar}, tau decay~\cite{Amhis:2019ckw}, and the global fit~\cite{Grossman:2019bzp} to all elements of the CKM matrix give slightly incompatible values.
 This discrepancy is known as the ``Cabibbo Angle Anomaly" (CAA).
-It may be quantified through the measurement of the ratio \be R(V_{us}) \equiv |V_{us}^K| / |V_{us}^\beta| \; , \ee where $|V_{us}^K|$ is the value obtained from semileptonic decays of $K$, while $|V_{us}^\beta|$ is the value obtained from nuclear beta decays and the unitarity relation $|V_{ud}|^2 + |V_{us}|^2 \approx 1.0000$.
-The measured value of this ratio is~\cite{Crivellin:2020lzu} \be R(V_{us}) = 0.9891 \pm 0.0033 \;, \ee which is more than $3\sigma$ away from the expected value of unity.